Tax relief for losses and loan releases

 For tax purposes, a debt or loan is an asset of the lender – so they normally fall within the capital gains tax (CGT) rules.
 However, the basic rules treat a ‘simple debt’ as an exempt asset for CGT purposes – so no loss relief is available if the debt becomes irrecoverable.
 For example, foreign currency bank accounts are usually treated as simple debt and therefore exempt.

-Second hand debts, ie purchased from the original lender, are subject to the normal CGT rules but, in practice, the CGT base cost will in most cases be the value of the debt on its acquisition, which will reflect any impairment (risk of loss) at that time.
-Debts on security (eg loan notes) also fall within the normal CGT rules, unless they are exempted as ‘qualifying corporate bonds’.
+Second hand debts, i.e. purchased from the original lender, are subject to the normal CGT rules but, in practice, the CGT base cost will in most cases be the value of the debt on its acquisition, which will reflect any impairment (risk of loss) at that time.
+Debts on security such as loan notes also fall within the normal CGT rules, unless they are exempt as ‘qualifying corporate bonds’.

 Special debts